andompesta/andompesta.github.io/_posts/2023-11-17-normalizing-flows.md

 ### Training Example

-As overmentioned the training process of a NF is based on the mapping between a given input data $x$ to a particular base distribution $p(z_0)$.
-Usually, the base distribution is a well-known distribution such as multivariate gaussian, uniform or any other exponential destirbution.
-Similarly the mapping function it is usually implemented as a neural network.
+As previously mentioned, the training process of a NF involves mapping a given input data $x$ to a specific base distribution $p(z_0)$.
+Typically, the base distribution is a well-known distribution such as a multivariate Gaussian, Uniform, or any other exponential distribution.
+Similarly, the mapping function is usually implemented as a neural network.

-Starting from the first-principle: we can specify any NF model as composed of a base distribution and a series of flow that map $x$ to $z_0$:
+Starting from first principles, any NF model can be specified as comprising a base distribution and a series of flows that map $x$ to $z_0$.
+Here is a Python implementation:

 ```python
 class NormalizingFlow(nn.Module):